PROSA-Project/prosa/README.md

 Please see the [list of publications](https://prosa.mpi-sws.org/publications.html) on the Prosa project's homepage.

+### Classic Prosa

+All results published prior to 2020 used the "classic" version of Prosa as first presented at ECRTS'16.
+Classic Prosa has been superseded by this development and is no longer being maintained.
+Refer to [the `classic-prosa` branch](https://gitlab.mpi-sws.org/RT-PROOFS/rt-proofs/-/tree/classic-prosa) to find this original version of Prosa.

 ## Directory and Module Structure

 The directory and module structure is organized as follows.
-First, the main parts, of which there are currently four.
+First, the main parts, of which there are currently six.

-- [behavior/](behavior/): The `behavior` namespace collects basic definitions and properties of system behavior (i.e., it defines Prosa's **trace-based semantics**).
+- [behavior](behavior/): The `behavior` namespace collects basic definitions and properties of system behavior (i.e., it defines Prosa's **trace-based semantics**).
 There are *no* proofs here.
 This module is mandatory: *all* results in Prosa rely on the basic trace-based semantics defined in this module.
-- [model/](model/): The `model` namespace collects all definitions and basic properties of various **system models** (e.g., sporadic tasks, arrival curves, various scheduling policies, etc.).
+- [model](model/): The `model` namespace collects all definitions and basic properties of various **system models** (e.g., sporadic tasks, arrival curves, various scheduling policies, etc.).
 There are only few proofs here.
 This module contains multiple, mutually exclusive alternatives (e.g., periodic vs. sporadic tasks, uni- vs. multiprocessor models, constrained vs. arbitrary deadlines, etc.), and higher-level results are expected "pick and choose" whatever definitions and assumptions are appropriate.
+These models are *axiomatic* in the sense that they are collections of hypotheses and not necessarily backed by concrete implementations (but see below).
-- [analysis/](analysis/): The `analysis` namespace collects all definitions and proof libraries needed to establish **system properties** (e.g., schedulability, response time, etc.).
+- [analysis](analysis/): The `analysis` namespace collects all definitions and proof libraries needed to establish **system properties** (e.g., schedulability, response time, etc.).
 This includes a substantial library of *basic facts* that follow directly from the trace-based semantics or specific modelling assumptions.
 Virtually all intermediate steps and low-level proofs will be found here.
-- [results/](results/): The `results` namespace contains all **high-level analysis results**.
+- [results](results/): The `results` namespace contains all **high-level analysis results**.

-In future work, there will also (again) be an `implementation` or `examples` namespace in which important high-level results are instantiated (i.e., applied) in an assumption-free environment for concrete job and task types to establish the absence of any contradiction in assumptions.
+- [implementation](implementation/): This module collects concrete implementations of some of the axiomatic models and scheduling policies to which the results apply.
+These are used to instantiate  (i.e., apply) high-level results in an assumption-free environment for concrete job and task types, which establishes the absence of contradictions in the axiomatic models refined by the implementations.
+- [implementation.refinements](implementation/refinements/): The refinements needed by [POET](https://drops.dagstuhl.de/opus/volltexte/2022/16336/) to compute with large numbers, based on [CoqEAL](https://github.com/coq-community/CoqEAL).

 Furthermore, there are a couple of additional folders and namespaces.

-- [classic/](classic/): This module contains the "classic" version of Prosa as first presented at ECRTS'16.
-All results published prior to 2020 build on this "classic" version of Prosa.
-- [util/](util/): A collection of miscellaneous "helper" lemmas and tactics.
+- [util](util/): A collection of miscellaneous "helper" lemmas and tactics.
 Used throughout the rest of Prosa.
 - [scripts/](scripts/): Scripts and supporting resources required for continuous integration and documentation generation.

 ## Installation